Dealership Compliance Manual

 “In previous dealership federal audits, investigations and civil litigation, independent dealers have been required to provide documented proof of all required compliance training and to produce all written Policies on demand.
 Failure to produce documentation of required training and/or Policies, has contributed to fines in the tens of thousands and even federal prison terms for the dealer.”

-- Dealerships are required to maintain compliance with various federal regulatory rules and regulations and should provide formal employee training, on an annual basis, regarding federal rules, laws, regulations & mandates.
+- Dealerships are required to maintain compliance with various federal regulatory rules and regulations and should provide formal employee education & training, on an annual basis, regarding federal rules, laws, regulations & mandates.

 - A documentation of employee compliance training should remain in the employee’s personnel file, and made readily available for potential government audits, and/or potential civil litigation.